syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/managing-tasks/validation.md

 ## Custom validation

-You can define your own custom validation rules for the specific columns by using its callback function to it's [`validation rule`](https://ej2.syncfusion.com/documentation/form-validator/validation-rules#defining-custom-rules).
+You can define your own custom validation rules for the specific columns by using callback function to it's [`validation rule`](https://ej2.syncfusion.com/documentation/form-validator/validation-rules#defining-custom-rules).

 In the below demo, custom validation applied for `TaskName` column.